baubry/jeedom-plugin-mailbox-documentation/docs/en_US/index.md

 - **Letter condition** is the info command to detect a new letter (for example the state of a letterbox flap opening sensor)
 - **Parcel condition** is the info command to detect a new parcel (for example the state of an opening sensor of the front door of the mailbox)
-- **Collect Condition** is the info command to detect that the mail has been picked up (for example the condition of a letterbox rear door opening sensor)
 - **Minimum time between 2 detections of letter or parcel** is the waiting time between two letter or parcel events in seconds.
 For example if the front door has been opened twice in less than 5 seconds, only one event will be taken into account
+- **Collect Condition** is the info command to detect that the mail has been picked up (for example the condition of a letterbox rear door opening sensor)
+- **Minimum delay between 2 collect detections** is the waiting time between two mail collection events in seconds.
+For example if the rear door has been opened twice in less than 5 seconds, only one event will be taken into account

 ## Configuring notifications